Temporary COVID Mask Policy

 - Theft, mutilation, or vandalism of library property is prohibited.

-- Smoking or use of any tobacco product (including vapor products) or the use of alcohol is not permitted in the library, on library property (including library grounds, sidewalks, and parking lot outside of personal vehicles), or within 15 feet of the building.
+- Smoking or use of any tobacco product, including vapor products, or the use of alcohol is not permitted in the library, or on library property.

 Parents or legal guardians are responsible for the behavior of their children while they are in the Library, on Library grounds, or participating in Library activities.
 The Chillicothe Public Library District staff is committed to help children with activities related to the Library.
 However, Library staff cannot, nor is it their responsibility to serve as baby-sitters, teachers or disciplinarians.
 The library also cannot and does not assume responsibility for unattended children.

 Children under the age of 8 must be accompanied and directly supervised at all times by a parent or other responsible caregiver (caregivers must be 13 or older).
 When the safety of an unattended child is in doubt, or the parent or responsible caregiver cannot be located, or if the Library is closing, Library staff is authorized to call the police and stay with the child until the police arrive.
 Under no circumstance will library staff drive an unattended child home.